Trust-Building Design

 What we've learned from helping psychology practices grow across Australia.

-Effective psychology marketing combines four things.
-SEO so your practice ranks for local and specialisation-based searches like 'psychologist [suburb]', 'anxiety psychologist' or 'couples therapy'.
-Google Ads to capture high-intent searches at the moment someone decides to book.
-Facebook and Instagram Ads for awareness and retargeting so you stay front of mind for people who aren't quite ready yet.
-And a website that converts nervous first-time visitors into booked initial sessions.
-We build all four into an integrated program rather than running isolated tactics, and we do all of it inside AHPRA advertising rules.
+Effective psychology practice marketing combines four things.
+SEO for psychologists so your practice ranks for local and specialisation-based searches like 'psychologist [suburb]', 'anxiety psychologist' or 'couples therapy'.
+Psychology Google Ads to capture high-intent searches at the moment someone decides to book.
+Facebook ads for psychologists for awareness and retargeting to stay in front of people who are not ready yet.
+And psychologist website design that converts nervous first-time visitors into booked initial sessions by explaining your approach, modalities and funding options clearly.
+We build all four into an integrated program inside AHPRA advertising rules rather than running isolated tactics.
+It is a common theme in psychology marketing across Australian practices.

 New clients come through three main channels.
-GP and psychiatrist referrals (particularly for Medicare Better Access clients on Mental Health Care Plans), direct search (people Googling for a psychologist in their area or for their specific concern), and referrer networks including EAPs, workers comp insurers, NDIS support coordinators and schools.
+GP and psychiatrist referrals, particularly for Medicare Better Access clients on Mental Health Care Plans.
+Direct search, where people Google for a psychologist in their area or for their specific concern.
+And referrer networks including EAPs, workers comp insurers, NDIS support coordinators and schools.
 Most psychology practices rely too heavily on GP referrals and leave the direct-search channel largely untapped.
-SEO and Google Ads let you capture clients who are actively looking, without waiting for a GP to hand-pick you.
+SEO and Google Ads let you capture clients who are actively looking without waiting for a GP to hand-pick you.

-Investment scales with your growth goals, the number of psychologists you're filling caseloads for, your specialisation mix, and how actively you're building referrer relationships.
-At the lower end we'll run a focused SEO engagement or a tight Google Ads campaign.
-At the higher end it's an integrated program across SEO, Google Ads, Meta, content and referrer outreach.
-Solo psychologists with capacity concerns often run a leaner program.
-Group practices filling multiple chairs typically invest more.
-We quote per practice after a discovery call so you're only paying for what your caseload needs.
+Investment scales with your growth goals, the number of psychologists you are filling caseloads for, your specialisation mix and how actively you are building referrer relationships.
+Solo psychologists with capacity concerns often run a leaner program focused on psychology SEO or a tight Google Ads campaign to fill specific appointment slots.
+Group practices filling multiple chairs typically invest more across SEO, Google Ads, Meta and referrer outreach.
+We quote per practice after a discovery call so you are only paying for what your caseload actually needs.
+Most practices see a clear return within the first three months of an active campaign.

-Google Ads and Facebook Ads typically start producing psychology enquiries within two to three weeks of launch, with meaningful optimisation by month two or three.
-SEO is a longer game.
-For psychology practices targeting local and specialisation keywords, meaningful ranking movement usually appears within three to six months and compounds significantly between months six and twelve.
-The good news is that psychology SEO difficulty is low by healthcare standards, so the curve moves faster than in more competitive verticals like cosmetic surgery or dental.
+Psychology Google Ads and Facebook Ads typically start producing enquiries within two to three weeks of launch, with meaningful optimisation by month two or three.
+Psychology SEO is a longer game but an extremely rewarding one.
+For practices targeting local and specialisation keywords, meaningful ranking movement usually appears within three to six months and compounds significantly between months six and twelve.
+The good news is that psychologist SEO difficulty is low by healthcare standards, so the curve moves faster than in more competitive verticals like cosmetic surgery or dental.
+Most practices see consistent organic enquiry flow by month six.

 For most psychology practices we run both but phase them.
-Google Ads gets you enquiries from week one, which matters if you're filling chairs for provisionals or just launched.
+Google Ads gets you enquiries from week one, which matters if you are filling chairs for provisionals or just launched.
 SEO takes three to six months to move meaningfully but compounds over time and delivers traffic at a lower long-run cost.
 If budget forces a choice, practices with immediate capacity pressure start with Google Ads.
-Practices with a longer planning horizon and stable demand start with SEO.
-Ideally you're running both within the first quarter.
+Practices with a longer planning horizon start with SEO.
+Ideally you are running both within the first quarter.

 GP marketing for psychology practices is a mix of digital and relational.
-On the digital side we build GP-facing website sections explaining your referral process, your areas of clinical focus and how you handle feedback to the referring doctor.
+On the digital side we build GP-facing website sections explaining your referral process, areas of clinical focus and how you handle feedback to the referring doctor.
 We build local SEO presence so GPs searching for a psychologist to refer to find you.
 On the relational side we support introduction programs, practice visits and ongoing communication with key referrers in your catchment area.
-GP relationships compound over years.
-A consistent program beats a one-off push every time.
+GP relationships compound over years and a consistent program beats a one-off push every time.

-No, and this is one of the most misunderstood parts of AHPRA's advertising guidelines.
-Testimonials about clinical services are prohibited for registered psychologists.
-That applies to Google Business Profile reviews, testimonials on your website, client quotes in ads, and reshared social media posts from clients.
-There's a bit of nuance around non-clinical comments and peer testimonials, but the safe default is no client testimonials at all.
-We build credibility through credentials, clinical approach explanations, thought leadership content and professional recognition instead, which is entirely compliant and arguably more persuasive for the kind of clients psychology practices want to attract.
+No. Testimonials about clinical services are prohibited for registered psychologists under AHPRA guidelines.
+That applies to Google Business Profile reviews, testimonials on your website, client quotes in ads and reshared social media posts from clients.
+There is some nuance around non-clinical comments and peer testimonials, but the safe default is no client testimonials at all.
+We build credibility through professional credentials, clinical approach explanations, thought leadership content and professional recognition instead.
+These alternatives are entirely compliant and arguably more persuasive for the kind of clients psychology practices want to attract.

 Every piece of psychology marketing we publish goes through AHPRA review before it goes live.
-We know which claim types attract scrutiny from the Psychology Board of Australia, we know how to communicate outcomes without crossing the testimonial line, and we know how to write ad copy that's warm and compelling without creating unreasonable expectations of benefit.
-We've worked with enough psychology practices to know exactly where the line is and how to stay the right side of it without watering down the marketing.
+We know which claim types attract scrutiny from the Psychology Board of Australia, how to communicate outcomes without crossing the testimonial line, and how to write ad copy that is warm and compelling without creating unreasonable expectations of benefit.
+Mental health advertising is one of the most heavily scrutinised areas of healthcare advertising.
+We have worked with enough psychology practices to know exactly where the line is and how to stay the right side of it without watering down the marketing effectiveness.

-Yes, and telehealth psychology is a strong growth channel for most practices.
-Telehealth expands your geographic reach well beyond the suburbs around your clinic, it suits a lot of presentations (particularly anxiety, depression and work-related stress), and it lets you serve rural and regional clients who'd otherwise have limited access.
-We build telehealth-specific landing pages, Google Ads campaigns that target broader geographic areas, and content that addresses common telehealth questions (does it work as well as in-person, is it covered by Medicare, how is privacy protected).
-Done well, telehealth is often the highest-margin stream in a psychology practice.
+Yes.
+Telehealth psychology is a strong growth channel for most practices.
+It expands your geographic reach well beyond your clinic's physical catchment, suits many presentations including anxiety, depression and work-related stress, and lets you serve rural and regional clients with limited local psychology access.
+We build telehealth-specific landing pages and Google Ads campaigns that target broader geographic areas, plus content that addresses common questions about whether telehealth is as effective as in-person and how privacy is protected.
+Done well, telehealth is often the highest-margin stream in a psychology practice because it removes the constraint of your clinic's postcode.

-New psychology practices should start with three things: a proper website (not a one-page Squarespace), a Google Business Profile that's fully built out for local search, and a Google Ads campaign that starts generating enquiries while SEO builds.
-We'd recommend adding Meta Ads once the website is converting and you've got capacity to handle enquiry volume.
-We work with new psychologists frequently and the pattern that works is start small, prove the funnel, then scale.
-Don't try to launch everything at once.
+New psychology practices should start with three things: a proper website with individual clinician pages, clear funding information about Medicare Better Access and private fees, and an explanation of your therapeutic approach.
+A Google Business Profile fully built out for local search.
+And a Google Ads campaign that starts generating enquiries while SEO builds in the background.
+Add Facebook Ads once the website is converting and you have capacity to handle enquiry volume.
+We work with newly registered psychologists frequently and the pattern that works is start small, prove the funnel, then scale as your caseload requires.

 Marketing shifts from volume to selectivity.
-We focus on attracting specific client types you most want to serve, filling capacity for provisional psychologists while senior clinicians manage waits, supporting clinician recruitment, and building brand and referrer presence for future expansion.
-Marketing still matters at capacity, it just does different work.
+We focus on attracting the specific client types you most want to serve, filling capacity for provisional psychologists while senior clinicians manage waits, supporting clinician recruitment visibility, and building brand and referrer presence for future expansion.
+Marketing still matters at capacity.
+It just does different work.
+It ensures that when a chair opens, the right clients are ready to fill it immediately rather than starting the pipeline from scratch.
+It also positions the practice for growth so that when you hire, the caseload is already building.

 Still have questions?
 We're here to help.